48 hours in Brighton UK | Quirky things to do

 48 hours in Brighton is just enough time to sample some of the quirky things to do in this traditional-turned-hipster seaside town in the UK

-Once upon a time, Brighton was considered to be a tired old seaside town.
+Once upon a time, Brighton was considered a tired old seaside town.
 Exclusively populated by shrieking hen parties and coaches of day-tripper pensioners.

 Brighton has since managed to shake off it’s ‘has been’ image and is now a cosmopolitan and vibrant hangout town.

-Given it’s close proximity to London, you can easily pop over and spend a glorious 48 hours in Brighton.
+Given it’s proximity to London, you can easily pop over by train and spend a glorious 48 hours in Brighton.
 It’s an ideal British seaside holiday for staycation seekers.

 Best time to visit Brighton

-I visited Brighton in February and it was actually a great time to vist as it was really quiet and mostly full of locals.
+I visited Brighton in February, and it was a great time to visit as it was quiet and mostly full of locals.

-If you are visiting Brighton in the off-season, make sure to check out my city break packing guide, so you can pack smarter.
+If you are visiting Brighton in the off-season, check out my city break packing guide to pack smarter.

 City break Brighton